ggozad/behaving/README.rst

             Given "Gandalf" as the persona
             When I log in

 Before the scenarios start, the custom step ``Given state "the-shire"`` executes.
-This preloads the db with data sets up the server etc. Then the scenario executes:
+This preloads the db with data, sets up the server etc. Then the scenario executes:

 First Gandalf logs in.
 The step ``Given "Gandalf" as the persona``, fires up a browser that belongs to the persona Gandalf.
 The following step, ``When I log in`` is a custom step defined as follows: